 I was attending by myself, so was very glad to be made welcome by two friendly couples on the communal table with whom I checked over the menu and wine selection, kicking off with a San Marzano Verdeca and some salmon canapés.
 The Verdeca was unfamiliar to most of us around the table and, thanks to a generous serving policy, remained a favourite when paired with all the courses.

-The evening was introduced by Lucy Hjort from Melton’s who presented the next of her wine pairings as a Labguedoc Viognier to go along with a dish of blowtorched mackerel presented with beetroot and horseradish.
+The Melton’s at York Food Festival evening was introduced by Lucy Hjort from Melton’s who presented the next of her wine pairings as a Labguedoc Viognier to go along with a dish of blowtorched mackerel presented with beetroot and horseradish.
 Fresh mackerel is always a joy and paired nicely with chunks of beetroot, beetroot jelly and well judged horseradish.
 The Viognier did a superb job of softening the strong mackerel flavours.

 After our main was introduced by one of the chefs from Meltons, Lucy set her merry band of helpers to pouring out a Turkish Kayra Blanc de Noir” rosé to go with a bouillabaisse featuring red mullet, salmon, coley and mussels.
 The dish was served with a ‘rouille’ (a saffron, pepper, garlic and olive oil dressing) to pair with some charred bread.
 The table felt that rosé perhaps wasn’t strong enough to fight through the rich bisque, but it’s possible we were guilty of polishing off the samples before giving it a chance with each individual element.